ekaterinagp/fakeID/README.md

 ## Prerequisites:
 Before you begin and run this application locally, ensure you have met the following requirements, the application can be run on Windows/Mac/Linux OSs.

-- You have installed Xampp/Wamp/Mamp.
+- Xampp/Wamp/Mamp installed.
-- You have installed Mongo shell
+- Mongo shell installed
-- You have installed the PHP v.
+- PHP v.
 7 or higher, Angular Cli v.
 11 and NodeJS v.
-14.
+14 installed.

 ## Getting started with FakeID: